 What does the Botox® treatment process look like?

-Time to dive right in on the Botox process.
 With Whitlock and Tulsa Cosmetic Surgery on your side, this process will run smoothly.
-Now, when Botox® is administered; the patient feels only minimum discomfort.
+When Botox® is administered, you feel only minimum discomfort.
 Usually, the injection site is numbed with either a cold pack or a local anesthetic, typically in the form of a cream.
 The entire Botox injection process only takes about 10 minutes.
-Therefore, patients can have the treatment performed on their lunch hour or conveniently after work.
-Even if you have a hectic work schedule or you need to run children to school, after school activities, everyone can spare ten minutes of their time.
+Therefore, you can have the treatment performed on your lunch hour or conveniently after work.
+Even if you have a hectic work schedule, need to run children to school or to after school activities, everyone can spare ten minutes of their time.
 After the initial Botox injection, and within only a matter of days, you will see a definite improvement in your facial appearance.